 The cables that come with the kit includes an HDMI cable and a mini USB power cable.
 These cables are colorful and do the job they are designed for.

 It wouldn’t be a full kano kit review without looking into the operating system of this device.
 While you can install regular Raspbian, I would highly recommend keeping the Kano OS as it has plenty of tools for kids to learn.

 The Kano OS (operating system) is the OS that is bundled with the kano kit.
 It can also be downloaded and installed on any other Raspberry Pi (I would recommend you do this if you already have a Pi or simply don’t need another Raspberry Pi and looking for a great OS for coding for kids).

 You can download the full version of the operating system at the kano website here.

-The Raspberry Pi B+ I got with the kit was a bit slow when it came to loading most applications.
-However the latest kit now has the Raspberry Pi 2 so I would expect the OS and applications to run a lot faster.
+The Raspberry Pi B plus I got with the kit was a bit slow when it came to loading most applications.
+However, the latest kit now has the Raspberry Pi 2, so I would expect the OS and applications to run a lot faster.

 There is no doubt that the applications included in the operating system are great coding for kids applications.
-If you want some more advanced programing courses there is an application for codecademy and you have access to the web thus access to plenty of other great programing tutorials out there.You will still have full access to the terminal so you can complete any kind of programing task you would like and even some beginner Raspberry Pi projects.
+If you want some more advanced programming courses, there is an application for Codecademy, and you have access to the web thus access to plenty of other great programming tutorials out there.You will still have full access to the terminal so you can complete any programming task you would like and even some beginner Raspberry Pi projects.

-The applications pre-installed on the latest OS include make Minecraft, Make Music, Make Pong, Make Snake, Make Art, Terminal Quest, Youtube and the Scratch programing application.
+The applications pre-installed on the latest OS include Make Minecraft, Make Music, Make Pong, Make Snake, Make Art, Terminal Quest, Youtube and the Scratch programming application.
 All these applications have been designed to slowly introduce a child to programing through clever illustrations and explanations.